North Florida

 Sunday Night

-The NWS Jacksonville forecast indicates beneficial rainfall accumulation is expected with these storms, providing needed moisture after recent dry conditions, while the primary concern remains wind and hail.
+The NWS Jacksonville forecast indicates beneficial rainfall accumulation is expected with these storms, providing needed moisture after recent dry conditions, while the primary concerns remain damaging winds, tornadoes, and hail.

 Published by